CyberT33N/VPN-cheat-sheet/README.md

 <br><br>

 ##### Method #1
 - Connect via .ovpn files instead of the nordvpn CLI.
-Then reduce the ping to:
+Then reduce the ping & ping-restart to:
 ```
 ping 2
-ping-restart 0
+ping-restart 2
-ping-timer-rem
 ```

 <br><br>